supabase/auth/CONTRIBUTING.md

 ## How to Use Admin API Endpoints

-To test the admin endpoints (or other api endping), you can invoke via HTTP requests.
+To test the admin endpoints (or other api endpoints), you can invoke via HTTP requests.
 Using [Insomnia](https://insomnia.rest/products/insomnia) can help you issue these requests.

 You will need to know the `GOTRUE_JWT_SECRET` configured in the `.env` settings.